LIVE-GS: LLM Powers Interactive VR Experience with Physics-Aware Gaussian Splatting: Preliminaries

-To segment each interactive object, we add additional identity features to each kernel and jointly train them offline.
-We first deploy SAM \cite{kirillov2023segment} to generate masks automatically, then take DEVA \cite{cheng2023tracking} to obtain consistent mask labels across training views as ground truth.
-For enhanced robustness and accuracy, grouping loss, including \textbf{2D identity loss} and \textbf{3D regularization loss}, is introduced from Gaussian Grouping\cite{ye2023gaussian}:
+An excellent segmentation can help build Gaussian asset datasets from the real world.
+Previous work has tried to separate interactive objects from the real world.
+For example, Gaussian Grouping \cite{ye2023gaussian} deploys SAM \cite{kirillov2023segment} to generate masks automatically, takes DEVA \cite{cheng2023tracking} to obtain consistent mask labels across training views as ground truth, and then introduces grouping loss, including \textbf{2D identity loss} and \textbf{3D regularization loss} for enhanced robustness and accuracy: